-Here are my 5 tips for starting out on the right foot and becoming an awesome minimalist backpacker:
+Here are my 5 tips for starting out on the right foot on becoming an awesome minimalist backpacker:

 - Buy a smaller bag.
 You will always be tempted to fill your bag right to the brim.
-A small bag will force you to stay minimalist.
+A minimalist carry on bag will force you to keep light and stay nimble.

 - Change your mindset.
 At home, you are probably used to having every little convenience at your fingertips.
 As a minimalist backpacker, you’ll quickly start to understand that extra stuff does not make you happier.

 - Forget fashion.
 In our Instagram world, it’s hard not to want a different amazing outfit for every landscape you encounter.
 But remember that famous travel Instagrammers are weighed down by their luggage.
 That’s why they stay in luxury hotels and take taxis everywhere.
-As a mindful traveller, you’ll have to make your peace with fewer outfits — and way more fun.
+If you want to go for minimalist backpack travel, you’ll have to make your peace with fewer outfits — and way more fun.

 - Bring only the must-haves.
 While you’re packing, you’ll probably end up with a pile of items that you think you “might” need.
 Leave those at home.
 Yes, all of them.
 If you really need it later, you can always buy it on the road.

-Which type of minimalist travel bag do you need?
+Which type of travel bag do you need?

 - Your travel style